swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

 === ":simple-gitlab: GitLab"

-    Push the CI/CD pipeline configuration file to Git.
+    Push the CI/CD pipeline configuration file to Git:

     ```sh title="Execute the following command(s) in a terminal"
     # Add the configuration file